mitodl/ocw-hugo-themes/README.md

    - `RESOURCE_BASE_URL=https://live-qa.ocw.mit.edu/` (if you need to test the loading of resources from S3 or some other CDN)
  - Start the site with `npm run start:fields`
  - The site should be available at http://localhost:3000/

+### Writing Tests
+Most tests in OCW Hugo Themes should be written as e2e tests with Playwright.
+See [End to End Testing](./tests-e2e/README.md) for more.

 ### Miscellaneous commands